destaMo/Scrum-Notes/content/qa/03_middle.md

 ## 📦 Test automation

 Create a test automation structure and cover critical paths with automation tests.
-Get to know with Cypress
+Get to know with Cypress.
+Be aware of possibilities provided by jQuery while working with Cypress

 ### 🎓 Learn